sdoboli/lab0_CSC16/README.md

    * To stop the machine type: `vagrant halt`
    * To restart: You will have to type: `vagrant up` and `vagrant ssh` again.

-8. Install the following packages:
+8. Install the following packages at the promt of the virtual machine:

 	```
 	sudo apt install build-essential